danielvijge/lms-somafm/README.md

 ## Installation

-Add a new repository to the list, select SomaFM and restart Lyrion Music Server to finish the installation.
+This plugin is included in the default plugin list or Lyrion Music Server.
+Go to the settings page, click on _Manage Plugins_, and search for _SomaFM_.
+Restart Lyrion Music Server to finish the installation.

+To add the plugin repository directly, add a new repository XML file

     https://danielvijge.github.io/lms-somafm/public.xml